 So, you're starting a new group.
-Most of what you need to know about NA groups and Narcotics Anonymous meetings can be found in the chapter entitled "The NA Group" appearing earlier in this guide.
-We suggest that you and your fellow group members read through that chapter together so that you're all thoroughly familiar with the issues other NA groups have faced in trying to carry the message.
-This bulletin is a checklist of the things most groups feel are important to line want to consider are: Is profanity included in the name?
-Does the name create the impression that the group is affiliated with the facility in which it holds its meetings?
-(If so, we encourage you to change it-your name is part of your public image and the image of NA as a whole.)
-Is the name recovery-oriented?
-What group trusted servants are needed? up before opening their first meeting.
+Most of what you

+Anorentite this control of the contr nymous meetings can be found in the chapter led "The NA Group" immediately preceeding checklist.
+We suggest that you and your fellow p members read through that chapter together so you're all thoroughly familiar with the issues r NA groups have faced in trying to carry the sage.
+This bulletin is a checklist of the things t groups feel are important to line up before hing their first meeting.
 Get in touch with the nearest service committee.
-An area committee meeting is the ideal place for announcing your intention What does the group expect those people to do?
-The chapter on "The NA Group" gives descriptions of a number of group officers.
-Make sure all group members agree on what to start a new group.
-There, you can gather experience from representatives of other groups in the area, and learn of the services available to your group when you need them. they want their officers to do.
-What kind of meeting format will you use?
-"The NA Group" chapter describes a number of format variations commonly used in our Obtain a meeting place.
-"The NA Group" chapter of this guide already discusses many of the things to be considered about fellowship.
-Which formator combination of formatsdoes your group want to use? obtaining meeting space.
-Here are some of the things to be nailed down when opening a new meeting: "open" meeting?
-For explanation of these two different types of meetings, see the Where?
+An area committee meeting is the ideal place for announcing your intention to start a new group.
+There, you can gather experience from representatives of other groups in the area, and learn of the services available to your group when you need them.
+Obtain a meeting place.
+"The NA Group" chapter of this guide already discusses many of the things to be considered about obtaining meeting space.
+Here are some of the things to be nailed down when opening a new meeting: Where?
 When?
-Day, time, and duration of the meeting chapter on "The NA Group."
-What kinds of NA literature does your group want to stock?
+Day, time, and duration of the meeting.
 How much?
 What is the facility charging for rent?
-Is that realistic, keeping in mind the number of people you can expect to attend the What kinds of refreshments should be purchased? meeting?
+Is that realistic, keeping in mind the number of people you can expect to attend the meeting?
 When is the rent due?
-Have you made arrangements for a group mailing address?
-Have you registered that address with the World Service Office?
-The secretary of your area service committee?
-On the reverse, you'll find an WSO group registration form.
-By filling it out How about addicts with additional needs?
-Are building entrances, elevators, and restrooms wheelchair-accessible?
-What about attendance restrictions?
-Does the facility forbid you to allow using addicts to attend?
-Addicts with less than a and mailing it in, you'll be ensuring that your group is kept in touch with NA worldwide through the quarterly World Service Digest and all other regular WSO group mailings. certain amount of time clean?
-Addicts with criminal records?
-Are there any other attendance restrictions?
-For more information, write or call: World Service Office PO Box 9999 What does the facility require?
-No Van Nuys, CA 91409-9999 USA smoking?
+What does the facility require?
+No smoking?
 Absolutely no litter?
 Sweep, mop after the meeting?
-Close windows, lock doors? \
+Close windows, lock doors?
+Can your group's mail be sent to the facility address?
+Will they set up a box where you can pick up newsletters and announcements mailed to your group? - Name your group.
+A few things you may want to consider are: Is the name recovery oriented?
+Does the name create the impression that the group is affiliated with the facility in which it holds its meetings?